Good News from A Great City Haverhill, MA

 Jimmy K’s is on the last stretch of Haverhill on Rte 125 before it becomes Plaistow NH, that makes it an excellent stop before or after shopping.
 They serve breakfast all day.
 The restaurant was originally in Georgetown, but moved into Haverhill for more traffic and better parking.
 Jimmy K’s serves breakfast all day.
 Servings are large, staff is friendly, and the restaurant itself is bright and open even when busy.
 Mon – Wed: 6:00 am – 3:00 pm, Thu – Sat: 6:00 am – 9:00 pm, Sun: 6:00 am – 3:00 pm

 What sets them apart?
-Inventive culinary combinations and frequently changing menu.
+Inventive culinary combinations and frequently changing menu and hearts of gold.